muhammadkhoidre/Free-Ubuntu-VPS-On-Replit/README.md

+(https://dsc.gg/madkung) and open the ticket.
 # Ubuntu + Wine VPS Setup on Replit (PC Only)

 This repository contains a script to set up an Ubuntu VPS with Wine on Replit for running Windows applications.
 The script is designed for use on Replit and is intended for PC users.

+**Warning: This is not a 24/7 VPS.
+However, if you have a method to make it 24/7 or have a premium Replit account, it is possible to make it 24/7.**

 ## How to Use on Replit